 - Record here the Item’s allocated unique ID number.
 See previous section for available and already allocated ID number ranges.
 If you think an item you’re cataloguing might belong somewhere else, discuss the item with the Hub team and your fellow volunteers and cataloguers to help you make the best choice.

 - Remember that you can’t use the same ID number twice but you can miss out numbers.
-Keep a browser tab or window open that you regularly refresh to show the work you’ve already done so you know what to do next.
+Keep the Catalogue Search tool open and regularly refresh the page to show the work you’ve already done so you know what to do next.

 - Begin with capital letter.